 - Remove from heat and add vanilla and baking soda.
 Whisk until fully combined.

 - Pour caramel mixture over popcorn.
-Stir to cover the popcorn.
+Stir to cover the popcorn - be forewarned that the sugar syrup is still molten and hot at this point.

 - Bake in the oven for 1 hour, stirring every 15 minutes.